kiran-brahma/KSPL-Resources/src/pages/docs/EPF.md

 ---
 title: Employee Provident Fund
-description: Understand abput Empployee Provident Fund and how its caculated
+description: Understand about Empployee Provident Fund and how its caculated
 layout: ../../layouts/MainLayout.astro
 ---